 Class I and II

-If a medical device searching clearance fits the criteria of an existing product code that is assigned to Class I or II, completing what is called the 510(k) program will provide FDA clearance for the device .2,3 The process is relatively straight forward; first, identify an FDA cleared device that is substantially equivalent to your device, this is called the predicate device, secondly, prove that the device performs at least at the same safety and effectiveness level.
+If a medical device searching clearance fits the criteria of an existing product code that is assigned to Class I or II, completing what is called the 510(k) program will provide FDA clearance for the device .2,3 The process is relatively straight forward: first, identify an FDA cleared device that is substantially equivalent to your device (this is called the predicate device), secondly, prove that the device performs at least at the same safety and effectiveness level.
 Again, there is no reason such a device cannot contain AI-technology.
-However, as many AI-techniques that are presently implemented in medical devices are relatively new and do not have an intended use that has been cleared in a previous device, chances are high the device is not eligible for the 510(k) pathway.
+However, as many AI-techniques that are presently implemented in medical devices are relatively new and do not have an intended use that has been cleared in a previous device, chances are high that the device is not eligible for the 510(k) pathway.
 This immediately assigns the device to Class III.

-Class II products are usually low patient risk, for example, powered wheel chairs, or devices with established techniques and materials that do not have life support functions, such as an X-ray mammographic system or Opthalmic system Image Management.
+Class II products are usually low patient risk, for example, powered wheelchairs, or devices with established techniques and materials that do not have life support functions, such as an X-ray mammography system or Ophthalmic system image management.

-Not only is the FDA bill for the PMA process significantly higher than for the 510(k) process, additionally, the required clinical trials are usually expensive and time consuming.
-Furthermore, extensive communication with the FDA can be expected throughout the review process requiring a vast amount of resources and time to approval, significantly more than is necessary for a 510(k) process.
+Not only is the FDA bill for the PMA process significantly higher than for the 510(k) process, but the required clinical trials are usually expensive as well as time consuming.
+Furthermore, extensive communication with the FDA can be expected throughout the review process, requiring a vast amount of resources and time to approval - significantly more than is necessary for a 510(k) process.

-Seemingly class III, but turning out to be class II after all
+Thought to be class III, but found to be class II

-For all those smaller companies out there, that do not have the resources to cover the full course of a PMA process, there are two alternative approached still open after being categorized in class III.
+For all those smaller companies out there that do not have the resources to cover the full course of a PMA process, there are two alternative approaches still open after being categorized in class III.
 Option 1: track down a predicate device.
-If you succeed at finding a medical device with the same intended use which is substantially equivalent in safety and effectiveness, there is a big chance that product serves as a suitable predicate device for substantial equivalence determination.
-Meaning the product is similar enough to the medical device up for approval to make it fit class II and therefore able to be cleared by completing a 510(k) process.
+If you succeed at finding a medical device with the same intended use - which is substantially equivalent in safety and effectiveness - there is a big chance that product serves as a suitable predicate device for substantial equivalence determination.
+Meaning that the product is similar enough to the medical device up for approval to make it fit class II and therefore able to be cleared by completing a 510(k) process.
 Option 2 requires you to convince the FDA that the risks your device may put on patients is acceptable enough for the less stringent review pathway.
 This is done by sending in for review what is called a De Novo classification request.5 For this, you prepare technical documentation that contains a detailed description of the device, clinical and non-clinical performance tests, usability, and risk management activities.
 This is very similar to the way you prove safety and effectiveness in a 510(k) file.
-Furthermore, all the patient risks and patient benefits of the device have to be explained, including their mitigations, and proposed special controls to ensure that the product is safe and effective in use.
-If the De Novo is granted, the device is categorized as Class II and the device group is now eligible for the 510(k) pathway with your device as predicate device.
-If the FDA rejects your De Novo, there is nothing left than go for the more excessive PMA process.
+Furthermore, all the patient risks and patient benefits of the device have to be explained, including their mitigations, and propose special controls to ensure that the product is safe and effective in use.
+If the De Novo is granted, the device is categorized as Class II and the device group is now eligible for the 510(k) pathway with your device as a predicate device.
+If the FDA rejects your De Novo, there is no option left but to go for the more excessive PMA process.

 The route of going through a De Novo process is actually a path that is often chosen by manufacturers seeking approval for their new AI-based devices.

 Figure 1: The FDA regulatory path consists of many processes.
-Which process should be followed in which situation, is explained in the figure above.
+The figure above explains which process to follow, depending on the situation.

 How about radiological CADe and CADx vs AI?

-CADe and CADx, standing for Computer Aided Detection and Diagnosis respectively, often create confusion when talking about AI in healthcare.
+CADe and CADx, standing for Computer Aided Detection and Computer Aided Diagnosis, respectively, often create confusion when talking about AI in healthcare.

 So how does this relate to the different classes?
 In general, radiological CADx software will most likely fall under Class III at the time of writing, while radiological non-CADe software may find a Class II predicate device in the Image Analysis System (LLZ) product code.

 Still no word of AI.
-Non-CADe, CADe and CADx software can all use artificial intelligence technology.
+Non-CADe, CADe, and CADx software can all use artificial intelligence technology.
 CADe and CADx software tend to include AI more often, but a non-CADe device might just as well be deep learning-based.
 The FDA has published 2 specific guidance documents for evaluation of CADe devices.
-These documents provide direction on, for example, requirements on dataset collection, algorithm validation, setting up reader studies, etc., all very useful for AI based products.6,7
+These documents provide direction on requirements for dataset collection, algorithm validation, setting up reader studies, and more - all very useful for AI radiology software.6,7

 So then what DOES the FDA say about AI?